 Now, if any of these test results show a faulty or corrupted RAM or hard drive, you’ll be required to replace it.

 The error VIDEO_TDR_FAILURE or nvlddmkm.sys can occur frequently, hence, we suggest you to fix it when you see it for the first time.
-Let us know if you could fix nvlddmkm.sys on Windows 10.
+If you have any questions, comment below.